Hiwonder-docs/JetMax/source/docs/9_Ros_Basic_Lesson.md

 * **Description**

 ROT is a set of tools for convenient graphical representation.
 It can implement the various graphical tools and interfaces in the form of plugins.
 Besides, it run all the existing GUI tools as dockable windows within rqt.

-  You can send command to “**rqt**” to run RQT tool and plug-ins.
+You can send command to "**rqt**" to run RQT tool and plug-ins.
 GUI allows all plug-ins to load and run.
 And of course, you can run the plug-ins with the independent window.

 * **Component structure**

 RQT consists of three metapackages.

 `rqt`：core basic structure module

 `rqt_common_plugins`：used for bandend tool of build

 `rqt_robot_plugins`：used for the interactive tool with robot

 * **Advantage of the framework**

 Compared with building GUI from zero, framework has the following advantages.

 1. involve standardized public GUI routine